La cuna vacía

-La cuna vacía is a 1949 Argentine drama film directed by Carlos Rinaldi on his directorial debut.
+La cuna vacía is a 1949 Argentine melodrama film of the classical era of Argentine cinema, directed by Carlos Rinaldi on his directorial debut.
 It stars Ángel Magaña, Orestes Caviglia and Nelly Duggan.
 The film, based on a story by Florencio Escardó, covers the turbulent life of Dr. Ricardo Gutiérrez (played by Magaña).

 Plot

 The film begins with some sequences related to the youth of Dr. Gutiérrez, his arrival in Buenos Aires from his native Arrecifes, his law studies and his frustrated life as a writer and being the subject of unrequited love.
 An accident resulting in the death of a child changes his vocation and he goes on to study Medicine.
 There are battle scenes, featuring Gutiérrez in the Civil War and the Paraguayan War and, finally, his struggles as a pediatrician.